 Using icons

-- Scale icons proportionally.
-Icons should always remain at the same scale in relation to each other to create a consistent look.
-The stroke weight should also be scaled proportionally with the size of the icon.
-Do not add additional stroke weight to the icon.
+• Scale proportionally.
+Keep icons the same scale relative to each other to ensure a consistent appearance.
+Always scale the stroke weight proportionally to the size of the icon.
+Don’t add additional stroke weight.

 Our icon set is built with a distinct look and consistent style, using characteristics from the block IOWA: